 - Use gloves as a pop of color in your winter outerwear.

-- Make sure you match your gloves with the material of your outfit.
+- Match your gloves with the material of your outfit.

-- Match the color of your short gloves to the color of your jacket/coat.
-So chic.
+- Go for the same color of your short gloves as your jacket/coat.

-- If you are a regular at horse races, wear short gloves like Julia Robberts did as Vivian Ward in Pretty woman.
-Her outfit was timeless and is ageless.
-It looks very modern even more than 25 years later.
+- If you go to horse races, wear short gloves like Julia Roberts did as Vivian Ward in Pretty Woman.
+A timeless look even more than 30 years later.